 iDiv Summer School 2017 – Synthesising and modelling biodiversity data

-The German Centre for Integrative Biodiversity Research (iDiv) invites applications from doctoral researchers worldwide to its third summer school “Synthesising and modelling biodiversity data” from 3 to 15 September 2017 in Leipzig, Germany.
+The German Centre for Integrative Biodiversity Research (iDiv) conducts its third summer school “Synthesising and modelling biodiversity data” from 3 to 15 September 2017 in Leipzig, Germany.
 Please find more information about the theme, contents and teachers below.
+Note that the summer school registration has been closed on the 2nd of May 2017; applications are no longer accepted.

 The aim of the summer school is to learn about biodiversity synthesis and integrative biodiversity research in a relaxed and constructive atmosphere.
 The participants will gain practical, relevant skills in conducting synthesis analyses of biodiversity data, and work towards publishing the results of their work in the form of a journal article.
 The programme combines preparatory work conducted at home, methodological training, plenary lectures, hands-on collaborative work on a research project, as well as plenty of interaction with iDiv scientists.
 We also offer social programme and a field visit to the 20 selected candidates.